You are here

 By implementing the powerful combination of financial support and mentoring, the Udayan Shalini Fellowship (USF) arms underprivileged girls after their high school, with college degrees or vocational training, helping them blossom into confident and independent young women.
 Shalini is a Hindi word meaning a ‘dignified, empowered woman’.

-At Udayan Care, we believe that a girl with a will to learn should not be constrained by lack of support.
-This idea sparked USF, which offers far more than financial support.
+At Udayan Care, we believe that a lack of support should not constrain a girl with a will to learn.
+This idea sparked USF, which offers far more than financial aid.
 It includes mentoring, capacity-building, resource workshops and inculcating a sense of giving back to society.

 A Shalini is a motivated and meritorious girl backed by USF, who beats the odds imposed by financial and social constraints by demonstrating passion, dedication and a mind-set that never gives up.